-If you forget to cover your mouth or nose during just one sneeze or a little cough, it’s not a big deal, right?
+If you forget to cover your mouth or nose during just one sneeze or a little cough, it’s no big deal…right?
 That might be what you tell yourself when your child sneezes right in your face, or when someone standing behind you in the checkout line coughs and doesn’t cover their mouth.

-Unfortunately, germs fly out of your nose or mouth and travel much farther than you might think.
+Unfortunately, the germs that fly out of your nose or mouth and travel much farther than you might think.

-A recent study from the Massachusetts Institute of Technology noted that germs from one sneeze could travel from 19 to 26 feet.
-What’s also unfortunate is how fast these germs travel: A sneeze can move 100 miles per hour, which makes getting away from someone when they sneeze just about impossible.
+A study from the Massachusetts Institute of Technology noted that germs from one sneeze could travel from 19 to 26 feet.
+What’s also unfortunate is how fast these germs travel: A sneeze can move 100 miles per hour, which makes getting away from someone when they sneeze close to impossible.

 Wash your hands

-"The most important way to prevent the spread of germs it by washing your hands," said Dr. Kelleher.
+"The most important way to prevent the spread of germs it by washing your hands," says Dr. Kelleher.
 "This tried-and-true technique is still the best way."

 To wash your hands properly, use warm water and soap.
 Lather for 20 seconds—roughly the amount of time it takes to sing the "Happy Birthday" song.
-If soap and water aren’t available, you can use hand sanitizer with at least 60 percent alcohol.
-However, know that hand sanitizer doesn’t kill all germs.
+If soap and water aren’t available, use hand sanitizer with at least 60 percent alcohol.
+However, know that hand sanitizer does not kill all germs.

 Cover your mouth and nose

-"We used to cover our nose and mouth with our hands but that’s not doing much to stop germs from spreading unless you immediately wash them as soon as you cough or sneeze," said Dr. Kelleher.
-"Practice this new method if you can’t grab a tissue quickly.
-Teach your kids, too."
+"We used to cover our nose and mouth with our hands, but that’s not doing much to stop germs from spreading, unless you immediately wash them as soon as you cough or sneeze," says Dr. Kelleher.
+"Practice this new method if you can’t grab a tissue quickly — and teach your kids, too."

 Don’t touch your face, eyes or mouth

 Many people touch their faces, rub their eyes or touch their mouths throughout the day without even knowing it.
-But if you’ve got germs on your hands and you touch these parts of your face, you could spread germs to the mucous membranes of your eyes, nostrils or mouth and get sick.
+But if there are germs on your hands and you touch these parts of your face, you could get sick.

 Instead, make a mental note to stop touching your face, eyes and mouth if you’re not feeling well.
 Washing your hands also reduces the likelihood that you’ll spread germs this way.